yewstack/yew/docs/concepts/components.md

 ### Update

-Components are dynamic and can register to receive messages which are passed asynchronously.
-The `update` lifecycle method is called for each message.
+Communication with components happens primarily through messages which are handled by the `update` lifecycle method.
 This allows the component to update itself based on what the message was, and determine if it needs to re-render itself.
-Messages can be sent from HTML elements listeners or be sent by child components, Agents, Services, or Futures.
+Messages can be sent by event listeners, child components, Agents, Services, or Futures.

 Here's an example of what an implementation of `update` could look like: